 There was just one night’s stay at Laguna Verde after the ascent of Ojos del Salado.
 We were now on our way south – three days of driving first over the border into Argentina and then down parallel to the Andean spine to Mendoza, one of the Argentinian centres of wine making.

 It was with mixed emotions that I left Laguna Verde.
-Its harsh beauty will remain with me and it was the launch point for my most significant mountaineering achievement to date – and perhaps for ever.
+Its harsh beauty will remain with me.
+It was the launch point for my most significant mountaineering achievement to date – and perhaps for ever.
 But the thought of some home comforts after 10 days without a proper bed (yes – I am a softie I know!) was compelling.